wanjikuciku/Blog/README.md

 # ReadPress
-This is a website that allows users to post pitches, vote on them and comment on them 19th february 2019
+This is a website that allows users to post blogs and comment on them 19th february 2019
 ### By Lorna wanjiku

 ## Description